 Today, many models are still powered manually with a hand crank or flywheel, others by electricity, and some can be converted for a combination of both.

-Usually less expensive, manual models have less downtime than their electrified cousins – simply because they don’t have any electrical components to potentially burn out or break down.
+Usually less expensive, manual models require less downtime than their electrified cousins – simply because they don’t have any electrical components to potentially burn out or break down.

 Grains stay cool in manual mode, thanks to the very low RPMs of the hand-powered action, and the slow revolutions also help to keep noise levels down.